natanieljr/droidmate/README.md

 Date of last full review of this document: 07 Aug 2018

+### Git SubModules
+the exploration model and deviceInterfaceLib are now separate git submodules, therefore you have to use `git submodule init` and `git submodule update` after cloning the DM-2 repository to checkout their source code.

 # Introduction

 **DroidMate-2** is a platform to easily assist both developers and researchers to customize, develop and test new test generators.